-As an artist I develop methods with collaborators in response to a context., often exploring ways of knowing and interacting in the world such as, making, walking, mapping, inhabiting, place-making or sensing.
-Outcomes are the co-development and co-creation of artistic actions, situations, sites of exchange, artefacts and documentation.
+I work with collaborators in response to a context., often exploring ways of knowing and interacting in the world such as, making, listening, walking, mapping, inhabiting, place-making or sensing.
+Outcomes are co-developed and co-created artistic actions, situations, sites of exchange, artefacts and documentation.

-I'm currently working on a new collaboration with two artists, Elinor Rivers and fellow Cork Artist Collective member Colette Lewis, under the title of The Institute of Dwelling, which is a social art practice working with the concept of dwelling under the characterisations of; ‘a place of residence’, ‘considering’ and ‘being’.The Institute of Dwelling invites an exploration of dwelling through the hands-on experience of working with materials and inhabiting spaces.
-See the IOD research archive at, https://www.facebook.com/IofDwelling/
+I'm currently working on a new collaboration with two artists, Elinor Rivers and fellow Cork Artist Collective member Colette Lewis, under the title of The Institute of Dwelling.
+This is a social art practice working with the concept of dwelling under the characterisations of; ‘a place of residence’, ‘considering’ and ‘being’.The Institute of Dwelling invites an exploration of dwelling through the hands-on experience of working with materials and inhabiting spaces.
+See the IoD research archive at, https://www.facebook.com/IofDwelling/

 My interest in critical spatial practices first began in 2004 when I was invited to act as an artist/leader on two-week postgraduate summerschools on Interaction Design in public spaces under the European Convivio network, first in Italy, and later in Sweden, Croatia and Romania.
 This was part of my role as a research officer at the Interaction Design Centre, an interdisciplinary research centre at the University of Limerick.
 There, I was an artist contributing to research with an emphasis on participatory, co-operative and collaborative design of technology for people.